quipper/monorepo-deploy-actions/README.md

 TODO

-## Design
+## Concept

-### Concept
+### Structure of monorepo

-This assumes that a monorepo contains a set of microservices including Kubernetes manifests, for example,
+In Quipper, our monorepo contains a set of microservices with Kubernetes manifests, for example,

 ```
 monorepo